 Do not take AMRIX

-- are allergic to cyclobenzaprine or any of the ingredients in AMRIX
+- are allergic to cyclobenzaprine or any of the components of AMRIX.
+Talk to your

 - have had a recent heart attack